 Today, we’re going to discuss another great method for studying Scripture: “Subject Analysis.”
 Subject analysis is described in great detail by Tim LaHaye in his book How to Study the Bible for Yourself.
-I encourage you to read this book!
+(I don’t agree with all of his theology, but if you’re aware of that while reading, this can be a helpful book.)

 Let’s say you’re facing a challenging situation.
 Maybe you lose your temper a lot.
 Let’s do a search in God’s Word.